ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 -------------------|-------------------
 _O(N*log(N))_ | _O(N)_

-where N is the Number of activities given.
+where N is the number of activities given.